brianlam38/Sec-Cheatsheets/OSCP_Cheatsheet.md

 * Check `phpinfo()`
 * RFI: If reverse-shell doesn't work, include `<?php phpinfo();?>` to check for banned functions

+Apache
+* Exposed `server-status` page: https://github.com/mazen160/server-status_PWN.
+Listen in to all requests by clients using this tool, including cookies.

 ## INITIAL EXPLOITATION

 Reverse shell cheatsheet: